-Impact Description of hazard Health and safety Workplace injuries and potentially loss of life Compromised food (i.e., due to crop failure) and water supplies due to flooding may impact the nutrition and wellbeing of staff/personnel.
-Operational and Flooding may result in infrastructure and property damage.
-Value Chain Flooding may result is road closures, causing transportation delays, that may impact goods and service delivery, arrival of staff/personnel and passengers.
+Impact Description of hazard Health and safety Workplace injuries and potentially loss of life Compromised food (i.e., due to crop failure) and water supplies due to flooding may impact the putrition and wellbeing of staff (personnel) Operational and Value Chain to flooding may impact the nutrition and wellbeing of staff/personnel.
+Flooding may result in infrastructure and property damage.
+Flooding may result is road closures, causing transportation delays, that may impact goods and service delivery, arrival of staff/personnel and passengers.